wholidi/dev-guardian/README.md

 ## 🔒 Blue Team Governance

-Dev Guardian was extended with a three-layer token control and threat-modelled governance framework as part of AISB Singapore 2026 blue team testing.
+Dev Guardian was extended with a three-layer token control and threat-modelled governance framework

 ### Layer 1 — OpenAI Platform Controls
 - Monthly budget cap with spend alerts at 50% / 80% / 100%